-A good way to assess your squat progress is by filming yourself and watching it back or getting a coach or gym bud to watch you squat.
-Watching back your squats can show technique breakdown or any fatal flaws, and to provide visual feedback on performance from an angle that a coach might instruct from.
+A good way to assess your squat progress is by filming yourself and watching it back or getting a coach or gym buddy to watch you squat.
+Watching back your squats can show technique breakdown or any fatal flaws, and provide visual feedback on performance from an angle that a coach might instruct from.

 The video below was the beginning of my last program to work up to my goal, and regularly lifting weights in this range was more or less to mentally prepare me for the 2RM.
-For a little insight, by this stage I was squatting 3 times week, doing 8 sets of 3 reps with 165kg.
+For a little insight, by this stage, I was squatting 3 times a week, doing 8 sets of 3 reps with 165kg.
 Yes, that’s not a typo, 8 sets of 3 reps, 3 times a week.
-The video was taken as a self-assessment to look for technique breakdown or fatal flaws, and to provide me with visual feedback on my performance from an angle that a coach might instruct from.
+The video was taken as a self-assessment to look for technique breakdown of fatal flaws, and to provide me with visual feedback on my performance from an angle that a coach might instruct from.